• Skip to primary navigation

 Hospitalizations increase the risk of dangerous blood clots.

 One of the very serious risks for seniors in the hospital is the development of dangerous blog clots.
-When a blood clot form in a large vein, usually in an arm or leg, a deep vein thrombosis (DVT) can develop.
+When a blood clot forms in a large vein, usually in an arm or leg, a deep vein thrombosis (DVT) can develop.
 Unfortunately, an untreated DVT can break off and move to the lungs, causing a life-threatening pulmonary embolism.

-In general, seniors have an increased risk of developing these dangerous blood clots.
+up close photo a a visitor holding the hand of a very old man in a hospital bed - risks for seniors in the hospital include blood clotsIn general, seniors have an increased risk of developing these dangerous blood clots.
 And being in the hospital increases the risk, particularly if patients experience physical trauma, surgery, and/or prolonged immobility.

 And it’s not just the time in the hospital that is a cause for concern.
 About 50% of all blood clots occur within 3 months of a hospitalization or surgery.